pos9101/CloudPI_RaspProj/README.md

 It is written in Shell Script Language

-upload max size is 1048M ,while Upload default max size of Owncloud is 2M if you want to change max size, fix /etc/php5/fpm/php.ini.
+upload max size is 1048M ,while Upload default max size of Owncloud is 2M if you want to change max size, fix /etc/php5/fpm/php.ini. and /etc/php5/apache2/php.ini

 upload_max_filesize = 2M
 post_max_size = 8M